 The associate unit "allows you to increase capability without increasing numbers of aircraft or equipment; you are basically concentrating your assets, your pilots," Lt.
 Col. Jim Willson, Army fixed-wing requirements officer, said.

-The formation of the associate unit should cut costs and feed the insatiable appetite for aerial ISR while creating better synergy between the active and Reserve components, Willson added.
+The formation of the associate unit should cut costs likely result in cost-savings and will feed the insatiable appetite for aerial ISR while creating better synergy between the active and Reserve components, Willson added.

 But while the fixed-wing associate unit is working for the Army, applying multi-component structures across the force may not make as much sense in some cases.